bayardorivas/ATM-MIT/README.md

 ## :dart: About ##

 This project was created with React [React](https://en.reactjs.org/).
-You can add you ToDos hitting the input field, and clicking over the each element it is removed from the ToDo list.
+It simulates a very basic ATM Machine.
+As user you can make deposits and withdraw, and your balance is updated automatically.
+You can see how useState is used.

 ## :sparkles: Features ##

-:heavy_check_mark: Add ToDo activities and remove them easy.
+:heavy_check_mark: Make deposit
+:heavy_check_mark: Make withdraw
+:heavy_check_mark: Check your balance

 ## :rocket: Technologies ##